wswebcreation/wdio-parallel-runner-service/README.md

 ### Clean up temporary files
 If WebdriverIO breaks somewhere before the test have been finished you might have a bunch of extra files in your folder next to your original folder.
 There is currently no solution for this.

+## Contributing
+You like this module and want to help making it better?
+Awesome!
+Have a look into our [Contributor Guide](./docs/CONTRIBUTING.md) to get started with setting up the repo.

 ## TODO
 - [ ] Add support to split TypeScript files, see [TypeScript](#typescript)